 However, the extended log captures detailed execution messages into the output log.
 It is mostly used when user needs debug information about parameter substitution.

-15. What is the need of Checkpoints in LoadRunner?
+Question-15.
+What is the need of Checkpoints in LoadRunner?

 While running a test, sometimes we need to check if desired content is found on the result page.
 A content check confirms that expected information appears on the Web page.